bitcoin-problems/bitcoin-problems.github.io/README.md

 ## Adding a new problem

 To add a new problem first open an issue for it.
-Then copy [template.md](./template.md) into [./problems](./problems) under a new name and try and fill in ass much as possible and make a pull request.
+Then copy [template.md](./template.md) into [./problems](./problems) under a new name and try and fill in as much as possible and make a pull request.
 The format is just a guideline so feel free to deviate from it as you feel is warranted.

 ## Licence